 After providing health care amid bombing and violence, health workers can experience stress and trauma, putting them at risk for illness.
 And providers caring for patients who have experienced violence or stress are at higher risk of vicarious trauma.
 Americares trains medical staff caring for Syrians in Syria and in bordering countries to recognize and alleviate signs of stress in themselves and their co-workers.

-In Jordan, Americares worked with the Royal Health Awareness Society to add mental health services to an existing chronic disease program.
+In Jordan, Americares continues to work with the Royal Health Awareness Society to add mental health services to an existing chronic disease program.
 Now Syrian refugees—and Jordanians—can better manage their stress and, consequently, their chronic health conditions.

 In Colombia and El Salvador, Americares provides clinical mental health services for our patients.
 Our providers treat a variety of health issues, including anxiety, stress and loss.

 At Americares Colombia clinics, Venezuelans driven by violence, instability and extreme food and medicine shortages face risks to their mental well-being.
-Our providers ensure patients receive mental health support—even throughout the COVID-19 pandemic.
-From August 16, 2019 through January 29, 2021 Americares conducted nearly 300,000 patient consultations.
+Our providers ensure patients receive mental health support.
+From August 16, 2019 through October 1, 2021 Americares conducted more than 500,000 patient consultations.
 Approximately 16 percent of those were focused on mental health issues, such as PTSD, depression and anxiety.

-In the Philippines, Americares trains local health workers to identify, diagnose and treat mental health conditions.
+And in the Philippines, Americares trained thousands of health workers to provide psychosocial support services to survivors facing trauma and loss after a deadly typhoon in 2013.
 We also provide psychotherapeutic medications to local health departments and include mental health support in our own emergency responses.